jamadam/mojo-legacy/README.txt

 I recommend the installation though mojo-legacy works without the modules.
 *::FieldHash looks to me like a cure of memory leaks so if you're aiming at non-persistent environment like CGI, it may not a must.

+To use Mojolicious::Plugin::PODRenderer, you need Pod::Simple version 3.09 or
+higher which satisfied by default since perl-5.14.
+So if you use older perls, just do the following command.

+$ cpanm Pod::Simple

 To test it, you should upgrade Test::More to latest version.
 Please do the following command.